MicrosoftDocs/office-developer-client-docs/docs/project/from-0-to-60-with-project-online.md

    Project Online examines both the application scope of the add-in and the user permissions to govern access to information on the Project Online host.
 If access is explicitly denied in either or both settings, Project Online denies access to the information.
 Otherwise, access is granted.

-3. Enable sideloading on your site.
-See the [Configuring Project Online for App Development ](http://nearbaseline.com/2013/12/configuring-project-online-for-app-development/.aspx)article for more information.
+3. Enable [sideloading](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins) on your site.

 4. Build the project.